Museums, Galleries and Other Sites

 One of the greatest collections of Egyptian artefacts in the world.
 Petrie was interested in the small objects of everyday ancient Egyptian life.
 Still partly displayed in Edwardian glass cases, it is a treasure-house of eclectic, obscure, fascinating and beautiful objects.

-UNIVERSITY COLLEGE’S HIDDEN TREASURES
+UNIVERSITY COLLEGE’S HIDDEN TREASURES (Tues-Sat)

 UCL founded in 1826 built fascinating collections as early teaching aids.
 The Grant Museum of Zoology is one of the oldest natural history collections in the country, some still displayed in their ‘1851 Great Exhibition’ cases.
 The Petrie Museum of Egyptology, also partly displayed in old-fashioned cases reflects Petrie’s interest in the small objects of everyday life, and is a treasure-house of eclectic objects.
 En route we will pass (univ. term time only) the Jeremy Benthams’s bizarre ‘auto-icon’.